-- Copying homework or allowing someone to copy your homework. - Collaborating on any assignment without the direct authorization of the teacher. - Looking at another's test or quiz or letting another student look at your test or quiz. - Unauthorized use of study aids, cheat sheets, notes, books, formulas or information in calculators/ handheld computers. - · Writing formulas, codes, and key words on your person or objects for unauthorized use - Altering graded work then submitting it for a grade change. - Stealing, reproducing, circulating, sharing ("What was on the test today?"), or otherwise gaining access to test materials. - Exchanging assignments by print-out, flash drive, email, or any other means of electronic transfer, then submitting as "original." - Falsifying of records and/or official documents: academic records, grade reports, letter of permission, add/drop forms, parent notes, etc.
+- Copying homework or allowing someone to copy your homework. - Turning in work that was completed primarily by your parents. - Collaborating on any assignment without the direct authorization of the teacher. - Looking at another's test or quiz or letting another student look at your test or quiz. - Unauthorized use of study aids, cheat sheets, notes, books, formulas or information in calculators/ handheld computers. - Writing formulas, codes, and key words on your person or objects for unauthorized use - Altering graded work then submitting it for a grade change. - Stealing, reproducing, circulating, sharing ("What was on the test today?"), or otherwise gaining access to test materials. - Exchanging assignments by print-out, flash drive, email, or any other means of electronic transfer, then submitting as "original." - Falsifying of records and/or official documents: academic records, grade reports, letter of permission, add/drop forms, parent notes, etc.